 This understated Gothic-Revival building sits across from Northwestern's iconic gate.
 It was the vision of Billy Levere, a Temperance preacher with a key role in the history of the Sigma Alpha Epsilon fraternity.
-The chapel was originally named for Levere.
 It was the first national headquarters building of any fraternity (a use it still serves today).
 It was also a memorial for the fallen of World War I. A local architect and fraternity member designed the building, including its colorful chapel with a large but uncharacteristic collection of Tiffany windows that narrate the history of America and Sigma Alpha Epsilon.